bbauska/UC-Davis-Inter-jQuery/README.md

 <h3>Start Files: Smooth Scroll with JavaScript</h3>

 Attached is a zip file of the things you need to begin this exercise.
+A
-A **zip file** is defined as: a computer file whose contents include one or more files that are compressed for storage or transmission, often carrying the extension .ZIP.
+<b>zip file</b> is defined as: a computer file whose contents include one
+or more files that are compressed for storage or transmission, often carrying the extension .ZIP.